The ENLIGHT Teaching & Learning Hub runs regular training and events, through ENLIGHT and via partner institutions.

 A general rule of thumb is for candidates to still check at their home institution, in case additional requirements need to be met for academics to travel on a staff teaching mobility.
 ENLIGHT teams at each institution can also offer some direct support or redirect academics interested in finding peers to other supporting services at each university.
 ENLIGHT offers yearly funded cooperation calls for academics who have built a team and need some financial support to implement different initiatives.
 Staff teaching mobilities are impactful experiences benefitting not only the lecturer, but also all the student body benefitting from the international perspective the visiting academic offers to their usual home content.

-If you plan to apply for some Erasmus+ staff teaching mobility funding, don´t hesitate to turn to the mobility office at your institution, or to the ENLIGHT team for further reference.
+If you plan to apply for some Erasmus+ staff teaching mobility funding, don´t hesitate to turn to the mobility office at your institution, or to the ENLIGHT team for further reference

-Dates: Available Sep-Nov, register by Sep 1
+Dates: Available Jan-Feb or Mar- Apr register by December 1

 Advancing DEI through Critical Virtual Exchange, Role-Playing Games, and Conflict